 I read somewhere that snake plants are known to be allelopathic, which means that they release chemicals that can inhibit the growth of other nearby plants.

 As a result, it is important to exercise caution when planting snake plants near other vegetation.

 The thing is, I can’t remember where the heck I read this!
 So, I did a bit of research to double-check.

 Turns out, there isn’t a lot of data I wouldn’t give it a second thought. 🙂

 Finally, some people find the sharp, sword-like leaves of snake plants to be unappealing, they can also be off-putting to some people.

-Overall, snake plants make a great addition to any home or office, but it is important to be aware of their potential drawbacks before purchasing.
+Snake plants make a great addition to any home or office, but you should be aware of their potential drawbacks before purchasing.

 Snake plants are slow growing.

 The snake plant is a slow-growing plant, which means it can take a while to reach its full size.
 For that reason, if you want a large snake plant, buy it large. 🙂

 The bottom line, the benefits of snake plants far outweigh the few problems snake plants may have.